munificent/craftinginterpreters/book/statements-and-state.md

 an identifier token for the name of the variable being declared, followed by an optional initializer expression.
 Finally, we put a bow on it with the semicolon.

-To access a variable, we add a new kind of primary expression:
+To access a variable, we define a new kind of primary expression:

 ```lox
 primary     = "true" | "false" | "null" | "this"